dskrypa/cli_command_parser/docs/_src/configuration.rst

 Usage & Help Text Options
 -------------------------

+Options that affect what is shown in the usage and help text output.
+Some of these options also affect RST documentation generation as well.

 :add_help: Whether the ``--help`` / ``-h`` action_flag should be added (default: True)
 :use_type_metavar: Whether the metavar for Parameters that accept values should default to the name of the specified type (default: False / the name of the parameter)